dphfox/wolf/docs/design/12-algorithms.md

 )
 ```

-Instead, use an explicit ordering:
+Instead, use an explicitly ordered `do` expression:

 ```
 get_something := algo fn ( ... snip ... )